Medical-Fitness Technician

 Learning Objective:

-- Properly conduct the Push-Up Test
+- Know how to conduct the Push-Up Test

-- Calculate the Arm Extensor Muscle Fitness Score
+- Calculate the Arm Extensor Fitness Score

 The push-up exercise mainly targets the Pectoralis Major and Triceps Brachii muscles.